Blow the dust off the old suitcase because people are traveling again!

-Keep reading for answers to frequently asked questions about passports and what you need to do before partaking on an international adventure.
+Keep reading for answers to frequently asked questions about passports and what you need to do before partaking in an international adventure.

 How much does a passport cost?

-If you're wondering what a passport costs, it's first worth noting that there are a few different kinds of passports—each with their own individual price point.
-According to Wittenberg, the current United States passport fees in 2022 are as follows:
+If you're wondering what a passport costs, it's first worth noting that there are a few different kinds of passports—each with its own individual price point.
+The current United States passport fees in 2023 are as follows:

 First-Time Passport Costs

 First Time Adult Passport Book: $130 application fee, $35 execution fee

 First Time Adult Passport Card: $30 application fee, $35 execution fee

 First Time Adult Passport Book & Card: $160 application fee, $35 execution fee